 You come to Cornwall for the history, for the scenery, for the quaint little fishing villages and are then flummoxed by the god-awful roads.
 Fear not we have some solutions.

-First off, we completely understand that you have just spent what felt like 15 hours on the road.
-We understand that your journey planner said it would only take four hours.
-We understand your disappointment when you thought that Bristol was in the South West and you must be nearly there.
+First off, we completely understand that you have just spent what felt like fifteen hours on the road.
+We understand that your journey planner said it would only take four.
+We understand your disappointment when you thought that Bristol was in the South-West and that surely you must be nearly there.
 We know you are surprised to discover just HOW much more road there is after Exeter.
 I’m afraid that if you have only just passed Exeter you are still not there yet.
-Why not stop for a bit, cry, bang your head against a brick wall, regroup and prepare for the roadworks at Temple.
-Pack valium for the children.
+Why not stop for a bit, cry, bang your head against a brick wall, regroup and prepare for the roadworks ahead.
+Pack sedatives for the children.

 Anyway, where was I?
-Oh yes, you have arrived in a frizzled heap and then you have to contend with our road infrastructure.
+Oh yes, you have arrived in a frazzled heap and then you have to contend with our road infrastructure.
 Here’s what we recommend when you get to your destination and get out of your car.
 Park it wherever has been recommended and do not return to it for 24 hours.
 Honestly, I can’t stress this enough.
-We are not unaware of or unsympathetic to, your herculean efforts to get here and the fact that you want to make the most of every minute but a tired and grumpy you is not the best person to bring to the party.
-Relax where you are, chill, go for a wander, look at the stars, listen to the waves, soak in the bath, read a book.
-Make that the most of every minute.
+We are not unaware of, or unsympathetic to, your herculean efforts to get here and the fact that you want to make the most of every minute, but a tired and grumpy you is not the best person to bring to the party.
+Relax where you are, chill, go for a wander, get on a bike, look at the stars, listen to the waves, soak in the bath, read a book.
 Rest, unwind, recharge.
 You are here, it is beautiful.
 Sleep.

 When you feel fully re-charged you may attempt to get back in your car but please remember city-like driving won’t cut it here.
 Not one bit.

 Driving in towns and the countryside – Problems